yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 | **4D-LRM / 4D-Fly** | 2025 | Combines large-scale pretraining and temporal-consistency modules to reconstruct scenes from any view at any time. |

+## Possible Solutions

+**Learning Priors:**  Models such as DINOv3, SAM, and CLIP provide cross-scene semantic and shape priors that guide reconstruction beyond pure geometry

+**Dynamic Representation:**  Modules like ConvGRU, flow fields, and diffusion models are introduced to maintain temporal coherence and capture dynamic scene changes

+**Sparse-to-Dense Reconstruction:**  Generative or diffusion-based priors are used to complete missing views and synthesize dense geometric information from sparse observations

+**Efficient Models:**  Distillation, Adapter, and Quantization techniques compress complex reconstruction networks into lightweight, real-time models suitable for deployment

+**Self-supervised Consistency:**  Photometric consistency, cycle consistency, and geometry-based losses are applied to replace ground-truth supervision, enabling training without labeled data

 <br>